 SPECIAL PROGRAM OF PRE-PROFESSIONAL COUNSELING.
-Beginning in your freshman year and continuing through your senior year, you will have a series of counseling sessions concerning your personal and professional goals.
-Partly through discussion and partly through a program of research and writing, you will receive guidance in discovering more about your future career.
+Beginning in your freshman year and continuing through your senior year, you will engage in a program of research, writing, discussion, and planning regarding your professional post-graduate goals.
+You will receive guidance in discovering more about your future career.
 You will also be guided in developing a vision of how you can best serve your profession and, through it, our society.
 The Honors Program takes this pre-professional program so seriously that it awards academic credit for the research and writing you will do as a part of it.
 One of your freshman essays will address these concerns.
 Subsequently, you will enroll in a series of 1-hour courses (HONR 211, 311, and 411: Personal and Professional Development) which will pick up where that first essay left off.

 SMALL CLASSES.
 Having only 12-15 students in your Honors classes will mean a greater opportunity to interact both with your classmates and with your professor.

 DISCUSSION-STYLE TEACHING.
 Though some lecturing may be included, in general Honors courses will be taught through class discussion led by your Honors Professor as well as by you and your classmates.
 When you take an active part in class, you will find it more interesting, and you will learn more, too.

 TUTORIAL SESSIONS.
 As part of every Honors course, you will meet individually with your professor on a regular schedule to work on projects related to your class work, such as a writing assignment or a research endeavor.
 You will have the opportunity to develop the kind of personal student-teacher relationship here which is more difficult to achieve in the normal curriculum.
 Such one-on-one experiences, built into the Honors Program, will be an invaluable advantage to you in many ways, both personal and academic.